JoseRFJuniorLLMs/Haskell-Course/notes/Hw1.md

 ```haskell
 doubleEveryOther :: [Integer] -> [Integer]
 ```
 Double all the numbers in the even position counting from the tail to the head.
+I did not use the toDigitsRev function.
+Instead a find a wat using only the toDigits func.
 ### validate
 ```haskell
 validate :: Integer -> Bool